jstoops/llm-engineer-lab/README.md

 4. Provide name, region, use main branch, Docker Runtime, select instance type/plan
 5. Set environment variables: FLOWISE_USERNAME, FLOWISE_PASSWORD, NODE_VERSION=20.18.0
 6. (if prod, non-free plan) Advanced->Add disk & specify:

    - Mount path=/opt/render/.flowise
    - Size=1GB
    - Additonal enviornment variables:

    DATABASE_PATH=/opt/render/.flowise
    APIKEY_PATH=/opt/render/.flowise
    LOG_PATH=/opt/render/.flowise/logs
    SECRETKEY_PATH=/opt/render/.flowise

 7. Click Create Web Service
 8. Go to URL created to login to Flowise

 Other useful information:

 - Paid plan needed to persist AI agents created else they'll be wiped when instance is spund down after 15 minutes of inactivity
 - To update fork if behind click Sync fork->Update branch on your GitHub copy

 <a id="patterns"></a>

 # Patterns

 ## FTI Design Pattern

-The feature/training/inference (FTI) architecture is the ML system pattern used as the core architecure in the LLM pipeline design.
-The FTI pipelines act as logical layers and this high-level architecture is language-, framework-, platform-, and inftrastructure agnostic.
+The feature/training/inference (FTI) architecture is the ML system pattern used as the core architecture in the LLM pipeline design.
+The FTI pipelines act as logical layers and this high-level architecture is language-, framework-, platform-, and infrastructure agnostic.

 The FTI pattern is followed to compute the features, train the model, and make predictions using 3 or more pipelines that each have a clearly defined scope and interface.